GideonZ/1541u-documentation/uci/software_iec_target.rst

 Introduction
 ------------

-The “UCI Control Target” provides a low-level interface to manage the hardware state of the Ultimate cartridge or Ultimate 64 machines and its emulated environment.
-This includes direct control over C64 execution (freeze/reboot), power management for emulated disk drives, and advanced utilities for REU and disk image handling.
+The “UCI SoftwareIEC Target” provides an optimized interface to the emulated disk drive that sits behind the SoftwareIEC interface.
+It bypasses the IEC protocol completely and therefore allows higher speed data transfers.

-The “UCI Control Target” is a target of the “Ultimate Command Interface” (UCI), and is thus accessible from the cartridge port, through some I/O registers.
+The “UCI SoftwareIEC Target” is a target of the “Ultimate Command Interface” (UCI), and is thus accessible from the cartridge port, through some I/O registers.
 The document “Ultimate Command Interface – Register API” describes how commands are sent over this interface.